ClemRz/GCalendar-Irrigation/README.md

 Change the constants according to your needs:

-  - WAKEUP_RATE: How long should the device be sleeping between each polling.
+  - DEFAULT_WAKEUP_RATE: How long should the device be sleeping between each polling.
+This is the default value which will be overriden at the first call to the Google Script.